The Son of Man

 - The coming of Christ “on the clouds.”

-- The judgment of the Nations of the Earth.
+- The judgment of the nations of the Earth.

-of Man who sows the seed” of the Gospel.
-This process will conclude only
+his own declaration, Jesus is “the Son of Man who sows the seed” of the Gospel.

 - “The Son of Man will send his angels to gather out of his kingdom all things that cause stumbling, and those who do iniquity” – (Matthew 13:41).